PLP-WebTechnologies/july-2025-css-layouts-and-responsive-design-Einsteinke-hub/README.md

-A single-page, responsive website built with pure HTML & CSS, showcasing the combined power of CSS Grid for layout and Flexbox for components.
+#A single-page, responsive website built with pure HTML & CSS, showcasing the combined power of CSS Grid for layout and Flexbox for components.

-📑 Table of Contents

-✨ Features

-⚙️ How It Works

-📂 File Structure

-🚀 Usage

-📸 Screenshots

-🔗 Live Demo

-✨ Features
+#✨ Features

 📱 Responsive Design – Works perfectly on desktop, tablet, and mobile.